vtex/ux-writing/docs/first-steps/process.md

 ### Localization request  checklist
 Use this checklist to help you build a thorough localization request:

-Add the microcopy in your native language.
+1. Provide already edited microcopy, in your native language.
-Give the localization team access to Figma files, or screenshots of where the microcopy will be located on screen.
+2. Give the localization team access to Figma files, or screenshots of where the microcopy will be located on screen.
-Give lots of context around the microcopy.
+3. Provide lots of context around the microcopy.
 Some questions you can answer:
     - What is this button’s expected behavior?
     - What does this term mean in our VTEX context?
     - What is the action the user is trying to accomplish?